nadethoughts/Aetheria/World/Characters/Da Long.md

 Lil Chang revived the scout with a healing potion and chest compressions.
 The scout reported that a Black Fang diplomatic entourage, protected by approximately fifteen to twenty orcs, was traveling toward the [[Frostvein Orcs|Frostvein]] settlement to recruit the neutral tribes for [[Razor]].

 Da Long knows secret routes through the mountains.
-He and Lil Chang remained ahead on Quickfeather throughout Nimble Session 08 while the rest of the party followed his directions, passed the Black Fang at the [[Stone Stairs]], and reached the Frostvein plateau.
-Da Long's arrival and formal rank remain undefined.
+In Session 09, he and Lil Chang landed at a Frostvein watchtower rather than overfly it and were escorted by [[Feng Rui]] to [[Icehold]].
+Before [[An Yue]] and her council, Da Long admitted that he had been spying, showed the wound left by Black Fang arrows, and urged the Frostvein to watch the peace-bannered delegation closely.

+To prove good faith, Da Long freely revealed overlooked hunting grounds capable of improving Frostvein's winter stores.
+He cannot sign for Cloud Seer or Erie leadership and plans to leave after one night to request an authorized delegation.
+His formal rank remains undefined.

 ## Character Build